 I'm mainly looking for academic work, especially doing research to further the cause of conservation or similar work in geography.
 I'm also happy to work with you on other projects that may need someone with computer skills.
 Heck, I would have loved to have written this one up as a proper paper.
 Too bad that no one cared about it.
 I suspect that at least one of my ideas is publishable, in machine learning over decision trees.
 I have ideas for more CSS stuff too.
 Get in touch if you'd like to work together.

-I would also like to be hired to keep working on this, on similar techniques or on other of my pet code projects that I think could benefit others.
-I don't take pleasure in releasing things in a half-baked way and moving on.
-I'd like to do a good job.
-I wish I could.
+I will also accept being hired to keep working on this, on similar techniques or on other of my pet code projects that I think could benefit others.
 I have a couple more ideas and if paid I will gladly spend the time on this.
+I'd rather you pay me to just let me do my thing, but we can negotiate if you have a specific project in mind that you'd like me to focus on.

 I also take donations.
 Pretty please?

-And if all that happened was that you got a laugh out of this insanely stupid idea from a bumbling fool, well...
+And if all that happened was that you got a laugh out of this insanely stupid idea, well...
 That's really the best kind of support you can give me.
-Thanks! :)
+Thanks!